yogikortisa/markdown-cv/index.md

 ## Career Profile

-I'm an IT Security Consultant & Penetration Tester with 6 years of professional experience.
-With at least basic knowledge in a wide variety of IT Security topics, my major focus is on penetration testing and reverse engineering.
-I'm highly motivated to learn new tricks, widen my knowledge and get to know other work environments.
+I'm an IT Security Consultant & Penetration Tester with 10 years experience in IT Security and 6 years of professional experience in IT Security Consulting targeting various companies in FinTec, Chemical Industries, Banking, Automotive Industry.
+With at least basic knowledge in a wide variety of IT Security topics, my major focus is on penetration testing and reverse engineering of various devices.
+I'm highly motivated to learn new tricks, broaden my knowledge getting to know other work environments.

+## Core Competencies
+Burp Suite, CANAPE, IDA Pro, CobaltStrike, Metasploit, Immunity, Wireshark, Linux/Unix Administration, Security Monitoring, Hardware Hacking (SPI, JTAG, etc.), Docker, Python, Bash

 ## Education